Learning Goals

 Strings are typically wrapped with double "" rather than single quotes ''.

 It is better to use const rather than let when creating arrays.
 This does not prevent your code from modifying items in an array later as needed.
-But it does prevent the array from being accidentally overwritten by another another array (or variable) with the same name that might exist elsewhere in the same scope.
+But it does prevent the array from being accidentally overwritten by another array (or variable or object) with the same name that might exist elsewhere in the same scope.

 Here is the general form of an array of numbers.